 Calculation of the number of people required for the project should be done right at the beginning.
 If I were to engage in a project for one of my best customers, I know I would need a technician because I have API tasks to accomplish.
-I would also require our global delivery manager for onboarding, one other salesperson, an assistant, and myself.
+I would also require our global delivery manager for onboardingOnboardingOnboarding is the process or act of introducing a new customer to your product or service; or integrating a newly hired employee into your workforce or team., one other salesperson, an assistant, and myself.
 This would be a total of 5 people.

 Looking at the time it will take, 8 meetings will likely be required.
 For each meeting, there is preparation, and then a written report following each meeting.
 Each meeting would take approximately 1 1/2 hours, but with preparation and the report afterward would be 3 hours.
 If we have 5 people, in 8 meetings of 3 hours each, that would be a total of 120 hours.

 120 hours comes close to a month, and for that time period a single person would cost approximately $8 – 10,000.
 For more significant projects that would take longer, for example 6 months, the cost per person could escalate to $100,000.
 The opportunity being obtained will need to be big enough to amortize this kind of cost.

 Characteristics of the Leading Role

 The primary characteristic of someone leading a project is an entrepreneurial approach.
 An entrepreneurial approach includes a genuine belief in the project and its success, and a judgment call of the risk involved.
 You might go after the expansion of this account and it might not work out.
 As part of the planning, therefore, someone must be responsible for the decision to continue or call it off.
 You’re going to have costs already invested halfway through, and the decision may need to be made to not throw good money after bad.